tlnguyen1/Delphi-IObj/README.md

     // myObj.Obj refers to the created TMyObject myObj.Obj

-    // You don't need try finally block to free myObj
-    // You don't need to free myObj in your class destructor.
+   // No need to call myObj.free